 A single tear courses down Mary’s cheek in sorrow for the suffering of the martyrs, even as she stands over the banner held up by the angels.
 “The Blood of the Martyrs is the Seed of the Church”.

 The martyrs spark our own faith.
 They point to the reality of the presence of God, for who would die for something they know is fake?
 The martyrs all knew that God is real, that He is our Creator and our Savior, that nothing, not even life itself, is better than loving God.
-That this life on earth is not all that there is.

 Through their witness, the church grows.
 Will we follow in their steps?